12. JavaScript HTTP functions

 try {

-// Execute the HTTP request [post /main.php?action=authenticate-user]
+// execute query HTTP [post /main.php?action=authenticate-user]

 const response = await axios.request('main.php', options);